MichelML/bbpr/README.md

 <h1 id="synopsis">Synopsis</h1>

-_bbpr_ (BitBucket Pull Requests) is a cross-platform, interactive, configurable, and fast command line program helping you standardize the pull request process between teammates.
-It is very easy to forget little details when doing a pull request, like a reviewer you had to add, or a description along your demo helping your teammates understand what they should review and where they should look for it. _bbpr_ partners up with you on that journey, so that your future pull requests will always be picture perfect.
+_bbpr_ (BitBucket Pull Requests) is a cross-platform, interactive, configurable program helping you making pull request right from your terminal.

-<h1 id="synopsis">How it works</h1>
+A positive side effect of using _bbpr_ is that it can also help you standardize the pull request process across members of your team.

-When you start a _bbpr_ session, you simply answer questions about your upcoming PR so that _bbpr_ can build it for you.
-Once you are done answering the questions, you can review all the information before sending your PR.
-Once you confirm each piece of information is accurate, _bbpr_ sends the pull request and redirects you to BitBucket if it is successful.
-If not, you will receive information about why it failed, and you'll be able to adjust.
-It's that simple.
+Forgetting little details when doing a pull request is very easy (forgetting to add a reviewer, not providing detailed specifications helping your teammates understand where they should focus their attention while reviewing, etc). _bbpr_ wants to partner up with you on that journey, so that your future pull requests will always be picture perfect.

 <h1 id="installation">Installation</h1>
 <h3>Prerequisites</h3>